-We stay true to the most trustworthy and tested materials on the market so you can feel secure in pushing the limits.
-The durable Dacron leading edge and reinforced construction holds its shape over time, promising reliable performance even with heavy use.
+We stay true to the most trustworthy and tested materials on the market so you can feel secure while progressing.
+The durable Dacron leading edge holds its shape over time, promising reliable performance even with heavy use.
+The light One-Strut frame features our Free-Flow-System to ensure the ideal air pressure throughout its structure.
+The sizes 11, 13, 15, 17 feature an additional Free-Flow-Connection.